 JEDIC is published twice yearly in June and December, the two issues constituting one volume.

-All editorial, subscription, & business correspondence, including books for review and manuscripts for submission should be addressed to:
+All editorial, subscription, & business correspondence, including books for review should be addressed to:

 The Chief Editor,